 Gillian (Gillian Wallace Horvat) is an upcoming filmmaker filled with creative ideas, but each exciting idea for a project ends with a roadblock and rejection from decision-makers.
 Gillian decides the days of sitting back and waiting for permission and approvals are over.
-She starts to investigate a new project which she will do all by herself, and feels like she is close to something big.
+She starts to investigate a new project she will do all by herself, and feels she is close to something big.

 This film has also been directed by its lead actress Gillian Wallace Horvat.
 I can’t deny that some ideas and elements feel somewhat different from anything I have seen in a film.
 These elements will result in various reactions from the cinema audience.
 I am one of those who generally enjoyed certain aspects of this film, and other details did not work.

 The idea of someone being pushed to their limits is nothing new, but it held my attention in this film because it was about filmmaking and becoming the ultimate serial killer.
-We learn quite early that Gillian is well educated, extremely smart with filmmaking and fully understands how a perfect murder should be conducted.
-However, Gillian as a character is quite talkative and can sometimes rant for lengthy durations.
+We learn early that Gillian is well educated, extremely smart with filmmaking and fully understands how a perfect murder should be conducted.
+However, as a character, Gillian is quite talkative and sometimes rant for lengthy durations.
 I found the lead character unlikeable for most of the film as her many rants are filled with harsh, offensive, and inappropriate comments, making me question how anyone can even be around her.
 Having an unlikeable lead made it hard for me to want to be invested in this character.
 Still, I am sure some people will find positive aspects such as comedy and the shocking tones the film provides.
-I will admit that I found the movie did pay off significantly by the third and final act.
+I admit that I found the movie paid off significantly by the third and final act.
 But by the time the film became more of an enjoyable experience, it finished shortly after, which left me feeling like the movie was teasing me and not giving the complete experience or story.